 Licensure as either an LAPSW or LCSW requires 3,000 hours of supervised work experience.
 Those who are vying for clinical licensure must earn 3,000 clinical contact hours.
 This may be completed in as little as two years.
 The master social worker may choose to take up to six years.

 During this time, the LMSW will need at least 100 supervisor-supervisee contact hours.
 At least 60 of the supervision hours must be one on one.
 A clinical social worker will need one supervision hour for every 30 clinical contact hours.
 An advanced practitioner will need one hour for every 30 nonclinical hours.
-Clinical supervision must be provided by an LCSW while advanced practice supervision may be provided by a social worker with either of the two independent licenses.
+Clinical supervision must be provided by an LCSW while advanced practice supervision must be provided by an LAPSW.
 Supervisors have a training requirement – candidates for licensure will need to verify that their supervisor meets requirements.

 The supervisor will ultimately evaluate the social worker’s skills in applicable areas of practice.

 The ASWB clinical exam is a requirement for the clinical license.
 The advanced generalist exam is a requirement for the advanced practice license.
-Application at either of these levels incurs a $100 fee.
-Licensure is $125.
+At this level, fees total $235.

 Applications and supplemental forms are found on the site of the Department of Health (Click Here for the application forms).
 Candidates at all levels must have a criminal history check.
 They need to apply to the Board for permission to take the licensing exam.
 Approval grants a 12 month eligibility window.